frictionlessdata/frictionless-ts/website/content/docs/guides/ods.md

 ## Introduction

 > [!TIP]
-> You can use `loadTable` and `saveTable` from `dpkit` instead of `@dpkit/ods` to load and save ODS files if the framework can infer that files are in the `ods` format.
+> You can use `loadTable` and `saveTable` from `frictionless-ts` instead of `@frictionless-ts/table` to load and save ODS files if the framework can infer that files are in the `ods` format.

-The ODS plugin is a part of the [dpkit](https://github.com/datisthq/dpkit) ecosystem providing these capabilities:
+The ODS plugin provides these capabilities:

 - `loadOdsTable`
 - `saveOdsTable`